samuel/go-thrift/README.md

 The standard Go net/rpc package is used to provide RPC.
 Although, one incompatibility is the net/rpc's use of ServiceName.Method for naming RPC methods.
-To get around this the thrift.ServerCodec appends method names with "Thrift".
+To get around this the Thrift ServerCodec prefixes method names with "Thrift".

+### Transport

+There are no specific transport "classes" as there are in most Thrift libraries.
+Instead, the standard `io.ReadWriteCloser` is used as the interface.
+If the value also implements the thrift.Flusher interface then `Flush() error` is called after `protocol.WriteMessageEnd`.

+_Framed transport_ is supported by wrapping a value implementing `io.ReadWriteCloser` with `thrift.NewFramedReadWriteCloser(value)`